HomeBOIRFREE FilingPricingTax ProfessionalsApps

 IRS Form 940 updates include changes for credit reduction states.
 Employers in California and New York face a 0.6% credit reduction rate, while the U.S. Virgin Islands has a 3.9% rate, increasing their FUTA taxes due to unpaid federal loans for unemployment benefits.

-Part 1: Information about the return filed
+Part 1: Information about the Form 940 return

-Part 1: Information about the return filed
+Part 1: Information about the Form 940 return

 In Part 1 of the 940 Form, you must provide some basic information about your return.
 Leave any lines that do not apply to your business blank.